Robust estimation of the Quantum Fisher Information on a quantum processor: Numerical investigations

 In Fig.~\ref{fig12}, we provide numerical simulations to extract the scalings of the statistical errors on our highest measured lower bounds $F_2$.
-We consider an $N$-qubit pure GHZ state and consider the Hermitian operator $A = \frac{1}{2} \sum_{j = 1}^{N} \sigma_j^z$.
-We simulate the protocol by applying $N_U$ local random unitaries $U^{(r)}$ with $r = 1, \dots , N_U$ with $N_M = 1000$ projective computational basis measurements per unitary to obtain batch estimates $\hat{F}_2$ using $N_B = 10$ batches (c.f Eq.~\eqref{eq:batchestimators} of the main text).
+We consider an $N$-qubit pure GHZ state and consider once again the Hermitian operator $A = \frac{1}{2} \sum_{j = 1}^{N} \sigma_j^z$.
+We simulate the protocol by applying $N_U$ local random unitaries $U^{(r)}$ with $r = 1, \dots , N_U$ with $N_M = 1000$ projective computational basis measurements per unitary to obtain batch estimates $\hat{F}_2$ using $N_B = 10$ batches.
+The estimation is realized using Eq.~\eqref{eq:batchestimators} of the main text, however we do not consider here common randomized measurement, i.e. we take $\sigma=0$ in Eq.~\eqref{eq:shiftedshadow}.
 The average statistical error $\mathcal{E}$ is calculated by averaging the relative error ${\mathcal{E}} = |\hat{F}_2 - F_2|/F_2$ over 100 numerically simulated experimental runs for different values of $N_U$.
 We find the maximum value of $N_U$ for which we obtain $\mathcal{E} \leq 0.1$ for different system sizes $N$ by using a linear interpolation function.